Community mourns beloved doctor, family and worker who officials say were killed by former NFL player - KRDO

 He had five interceptions and 121 tackles in 78 games, according to NFL.com.
 He also returned 37 punts while with the Raiders and 49ers.

+Adams’ father, Alonzo Adams, told Charlotte TV station WCNC on Thursday morning that Lesslie used to be his doctor years ago.
+He said his son was a quiet, good kid — but he thought football had taken its toll.

-Adams played at South Carolina State University in Orangeburg before his NFL days.
-His hometown was Rock Hill and he went to Rock Hill High School, according to a SCSU athletics media guide.
+Phillip Adams played at South Carolina State University in Orangeburg before his NFL days.
+He went to Rock Hill High School in his hometown, according to a SCSU athletics media guide.

 The shooting